GerritIO/GerritIO/README.md

 ---

 ### **About Me**
-- Systems Architect focused on clean backend architecture and scalable systems
-- CRM and workflow automation specialist — especially with Bitrix24
+- I build systems that improve daily workflows, streamline processes and overall experiences
-- Passionate about building, learning, and delivering value through smart solutions
+- Passionate about building, learning, and delivering value through impactful solutions
-- Outside of work: skydiver, photographer, explorer of all things tech and creative
+- Outside of work: skydiver, photographer, exploring the outdoors

 ---